-Preventive maintenance consists in scheduling routine maintenance of equipment to ensure optimal working conditions, thus preventing problems that might lead to equipment failure.
+Preventive maintenance consists of scheduling routine maintenance of equipment to ensure optimal working conditions, thus preventing problems that might lead to equipment failure.

-Following are the recommended preventive maintenance procedures for the JMA DAS Platform components.

-It is important that, before starting work on any equipment, you read the "Safety Rules" on page 70, the general warning statements referenced in each procedure, and the specific warnings provided in each procedure.
+Warning: It is important that before you start work on any equipment, you read the following:

+- "Safety Rules" on page 77 - General precautions and warning statements referenced in each procedure - Specific precautions and warning statements provided in each procedure

-9.1 - Remote Units
+10.1 - Remote Units

-When remote units are installed in a dirty environment, a periodic visual check is recommended in order to guarantee maximum efficiency of the cooling system.
+When remote units are installed in a dirty environment, a periodic visual check is recommended to guarantee maximum efficiency of the cooling system.

 If necessary, clean the equipment heat sinks and fans as described below.

-- Remote units with passive cooling system (natural convection fan unit not equipped): Clean the front and rear heat sinks, using compressed air to blow dirt away (blow on top downwards). - Remote units with active cooling system (fan unit) cleaning procedure: - Boxed remote units with fans: - Disconnect the equipment from mains. - Unlock the cable protection cover, using the keys delivered with the equipment. - Remove the cable protection cover. - Disconnect the fan unit, pulling the cable straight out.
-NOTE: Do not rotate the connector to prevent damages to the pins.
+• Remote units with passive cooling system (natural convection - fan unit not equipped):

+Clean the front and rear heat sinks, using compressed air to blow dirt away (blow from top downwards).

+- Remote units with active cooling system (fan unit) cleaning procedure:

+- Boxed remote units with fans:

+- 1. Remove the fan unit as follows:

+- a Disconnect the equipment from mains.

+- b Unlock the cable protection cover, using the keys delivered with the equipment.

+- c Remove the cable protection cover.

+- d Disconnect the fan unit, pulling the cable straight out.

+Caution: Do not rotate the connector to prevent damages to the pins.